backstage/community/sigs/sig-adoption/README.md

 ## Leadership

-The SIG Catalog team is composed of:
+The SIG Adoption team is composed of:

 The organizers of the SIG, who run operations and processes governing the SIG.